martindilling/PetWars/README.md

 # Pet Wars

-Move to fluffy animals into a fight and sdd uge
+Move to fluffy animals into a fight and see who wins.

 ## How